typestruck/merochat/CONTRIBUTING.md

 ### Containers

 You can run MeroChat locally with podman or docker.
+The following uses podman, but you can substitute docker-compose in ther too.

-Just run `podman-compose -f containers/composefile.yaml up` to spin up the containers.
+1. Run `podman-compose -f containers/composefile.yaml up` to spin up the containers.
+Wait a moment for the containers to build.

-Your very own MeroChat is now accessible at http://localhost:8000, and will be rebuilt when you make changes to the code.
+2. Your very own MeroChat is now accessible at http://localhost:8000, and will be rebuilt when you make changes to the code.
 This isn't instantaneous though.
 Keep an eye at the container runtime output.

-Finally tear the containers down with `ctr+c` followed by `podman-compose -f containers/composefile.yaml down`
+3. Finally tear the containers down with `ctr+c` followed by `podman-compose -f containers/composefile.yaml down`